 Understanding the Strain’s Terpenes

 There are over 140 unique terpenes in the cannabis plant.
 These are essentially cannabis’ “essential oils,” as they are largely responsible for the flower’s fragrance.
 Terpenes can also enhance a cultivar’s medicinal properties through a phenomenon known as the “entourage effect.”

 This is when the plant’s major chemical compounds all work together to produce a cohesive experience for the consumer (e.g., calming anxiety, relieving pain, etc.).

 Additionally, terpenes are so instrumental in cannabis’s effects that they play a large role in distinguishing Indica versus Sativa types.
 This detail is critical in helping develop expectations of specific medical advantages.
 (For example, Indica strains often assist with sleep, while Sativa types are useful for concentration).

 The entourage effect has gained substantial attention in the medical field, particularly among those hoping for cannabis’ advancement and wider acceptance as a medicinal product.

-Having a professional cannabis testing lab evaluate your product will inform you of the strain’s concentration of different cannabinoids and terpenes.
+Having a professional cannabis testing lab evaluate your product will inform you of the cultivar’s concentration of different cannabinoids and terpenes.
 With this information, you can fully educate your consumers on how your cannabis can help manage their medical condition.

 Some of the most notable terpenes to keep an eye out for are those responsible for the chemical distinction between specific strains or, in some cases, Indica and Sativa altogether.
 For instance, some of Indica’s most common terpenes include: